- 1 Top 5 Best TVs for Gaming Compared

 WHY WE LIKE IT: The Samsung UN43RU7100FXZA is designed with aesthetics in mind, featuring an ultra-thin profile and nearly bezel-less display.
 It also performs well when it comes to gaming, with a powerful UHD process and stunning 4K picture.

 The Samsung UN43RU7100FXZA, also known as the Series 7 Ultra HD TV, is one of the most high-performing TVs we tested for gaming.
 It’s designed really well, with a thin profile measuring in at just two inches and a display that goes almost all the way to the edge of the device.
 It also just looks great sitting on your TV stand.
 Of course, we can’t forget the excellent 4K picture quality and 4K UHD processor that powers the TV.
 This processor also aids the picture quality for better gaming settings and quality.
 The UI is also extremely easy to use, which ensures you don’t get stuck on just trying to operate the TV.
+If you already have an Android phone, it makes sense to have an Android TV to go with it.

 We were also really pleased with the built-in Bluetooth support for wireless headphones, something you don’t see every day.
 This means you won’t need to worry about tripping over long cables or connecting headphones to your console’s controllers.
 All in all, the Samsung UN43RU7100FXZA is an excellent choice for gamers mostly because it offers stunning picture quality, a great refresh rate and low input lag.